Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/ratings_reviews.md

 weight: 55
 ---

-Rate a product to help other consumers make their choice
+Rate a product to help other consumers make their choice.

 ## What is a rating

-Rating is a note from 1 to 5 showing the product apreciation (1 being the less apreciated and 5 the most).
+Rating is a note from 1 to 5 showing the product apreciation (1 being the less apreciated and 5 the most appreciated).

 ## Before you start